Fiskie/aoc2017-solutions/README.md

-# Advent of Code 2017 - Golang learner edition
+# Advent of Code 2017 - "self-contained" Golang learner edition

-I used AoC2017 as a vehicle to learn Golang.
+I used AoC2017 to learn Golang.

 The puzzle inputs are specific to me; if you want to run them against your supplied inputs, maybe you should change them.
 Or